fauzanalghifary/notes/devops/monitoring-and-observability/imre-course.md

 - Automatic instrumentation
   - OpenTelemetry also provides a way to automatically instrument your code to generate metrics, traces, and logs for popular frameworks and libraries such as gRPC, HTTP, and PostgreSQL, Redis, etc
   - instead of doing many measurements, we can just install a library that will help you to instrument your code automatically

+## Tracing & OpenTelemetry

+- Tracing
+  - technique to monitor and understand the full path through your distributed application.
+  - give us the big picture of what happens when a request is made to an application
+  - logs and metrics are great for understanding what’s happening in your application, but tracing will help you in understanding the full picture of your application.
+  - Tracing shows you the full path of a request through your application.
+  - Tracing shows you how long each function/step takes and how long it takes for a request to go from one service to another.
+It helps you to identify bottlenecks and track root cause of any issues in your application.
+  - Tracing helps you to understand the dependencies between services and databases, etc.
+- Jaeger
+  - provides features for monitoring and profiling complex distributed systems by collecting and visualizing traces, which represent the path of a request as it propagates through a system.
+- OpenTelemetry Procotol
+  - vendor-agnostic protocol for transmitting telemetry data
+  - describes the encoding, transport, and delivery mechanism of telemetry data between telemetry sources and intermediate nodes such as collectors and telemetry backends.
+  - You can use OpenTelemetry to collect metrics and traces and then export them to any backend that supports OTLP.
+To export the telemetry data you will need to use OTLP exporter.
+  - observability backends that support OTLP: OTLP Collector, Jaeger OTLP, NewRelic OTLP, Datadog Ingestion OTLP, Sentry OpenTelemetry, etc.
+  - Behind the scene, OTLP exporter can use either gRPC or HTTP to transmit the telemetry data to the telemetry backend.
+This is why when you want to use OTLP exporter (you will see later), you will need to initialize a gRPC client or HTTP client to send the telemetry data to the backend.
+- Collecting traces
+- Trace metadata
+- Context propagation
+  - With context propagation, signals can be correlated with each other, regardless of where they are generated.
+  - if you are making call to third-party API from that server; or sending message to message broker (e.g. kafka) which later is consumed by other workers; or sending a task to an asynchronous queue which later is picked by other workers, how can you correlated all these processing into a single trace while all of these computation are happening on across multiple servers?
+  - Propagation is the mechanism that moves context between services and processes.
+It serializes or deserializes the context object and provides the relevant information to be propagated from one service to another.